lia-approves/qudit-circuits/README.md

 BitOQSim has proven to be particularly useful in explaining how quantum gates function and how to build quantum circuits.

+## Documentation

+BitOQSim is documented using Sphinx with reStructuredText as its markup language.

 ## Disclaimer

-BitOQSim is documented using Sphinx with reStructuredText as its markup language.

 BitOQSim was developed in Python 3.9.7, and Python 3.9.x is recommended, although not required.

-Useful resources used are included as links when relevant; however, although it is recommended to look through the included resources, they are not required reading.

 BitOQSim is not an IBM product, and files that use Qiskit are explicitly labeled as such.
 Equivalent Qiskit implementations are included in order to be used as points of comparison.

+## See Also

+Useful resources used are included as links when relevant; however, although it is recommended to look through the included resources, they are not required reading.